YordanGeorgiev/qto/doc/md/installations_doc.md

     export QTO_NO_AUTH=1
     bash src/bash/qto/qto.sh -a mojo-hypnotoad-start

-    # now change the AdminEmail user password from the UI , delete the test users ...
+    # now change the AdminEmail user password from the UI, delete the test users
     # as they all have the convinient "secret" password ..
     export QTO_NO_AUTH=0
     bash src/bash/qto/qto.sh -a mojo-hypnotoad-start